-The term normalizing refers to adjusting the volume of an item (or selection of items) to a standard level.
-This can be especially useful if some of your tracks have perhaps been recorded at too low a level.
-To do this:
+Normalizing means adjusting the volume of an item (or item selection) to a standard level.
+Select an item (or make a selection of items).
+From the right-click context menu choose Item processing then Normalize items (Peak/RMS/LUFS) to open the Normalize Media Items dialog.
+You can optimize to LUFS-1, RMS-1, Peak, True Peak, LUFS_M max or LUFS-S max, as per JS Analysis Loudness Meter options.

-- 1. Select any item (or group of items) to be normalized.
-Right click over the selection to display a menu. - 2.
-Choose Item processing then either Normalize items or Normalize items (common gain).
+loudest item clipping.
+If you Normalize each item separately it can be expected to result in a greater increase in volume for some items than for others.

-Use the common gain option if you want the level on all items to be raised by the same amount, or relative to each other.
-This will be the amount by which the loudest of the items can be increased without clipping.
-If you want every selected item to be normalised independently do not select the common gain option.
-This can be expected to result in a greater increase in volume for some items than if common gain had been selected.
-Any individual item can also be normalised by clicking the Normalize button inside the Item Properties dialog box.
+An individual item can also be normalised by clicking the Normalize button inside the Item Properties dialog box.
 This is especially useful if you need to make changes to other item properties while you are normalizing.